mikezano/zano-press/src/markdown/showcase/2025-05-12 Animated Checkered Background.md

 .animated-background {
     ...
     background: linear-gradient(...), linear-gradient(...), orange;
+    animation: move-background 10s linear infinite;
     ...
 }
-@keyframes move {
+@keyframes move-background {
     100% {
         background-position: 0 -400px, 50px -350px;
     }
 }
 ```

 We do add one more layer `orange` to the `background` value so that there is a solid color behind all the transparent values from the `linear-gradient`'s defined before it.
 We also change the coloring on the triangles to `black` to make it look like a full square.
-The `move` animation will simply pull everything 'upwards' on the screen by moving the y-position.
+The `move-background` animation will simply pull everything 'upwards' on the screen by moving the y-position.
 The x value of 50px for the second layer comes from having to initially move that layer to acheive the checkerboard effect.
 The y value of this second layer already started at 50px so it needs to move towards -350px to have the same net distance of moving updwards `400px` .
 The third solid color `orange` layer doesn't need any position properties specified since it will stay in place the entire time.

 <div class="animated-background"></div>